5 Key User Retention Metrics for SaaS [+ How to Measure and Improve Them]

 How to improve Net Promoter Score

-Userpilot lets you launch NPS surveys then segment your users depending on what they answer.
+Userpilot lets you launch NPS surveys and then segment your users depending on what they answer.
 This makes it that much easier to act on the feedback you receive and target the right user groups with incredible accuracy.

 You can then follow up with an invitation to a call: